-People who served in the Navy, Coast Guard and US Army Transport Service have spent numerous hours aboard ships which contained the toxic mineral asbestos.
+People who served in the Navy, Coast Guard, and US Army Transport Service have spent numerous hours aboard ships that contained the toxic mineral asbestos.
 Because ships were built or repaired from the early 20th century through the 1970s with materials containing asbestos, the crews were exposed to it every single time they were on board.
-Asbestos was used in a variety of applications on board US Navy vessels, most often being used in insulation materials around pipes, pumps, valves and boilers.
+Asbestos was used in a variety of applications on board US Navy vessels, most often being used in insulation materials around pipes, pumps, valves, and boilers.

 Technical Features of the USS Ranger (CV-4)

 Launched: 25 February 1933

 Honors and awards: American Defense Service Medal ("A" device), American Campaign Medal, European-African-Middle Eastern Campaign Medal (2 stars), Asiatic-Pacific Campaign Medal, World War II Victory Medal

 Fate: Acquired for scrap for $259K on 31 January 1947

 Displacement: 14,576 long tons (as built), 14,810 t (standard), 17,577 long tons (17,859 t) (full load)